kofiadom/Document_Understanding_App/Documentation.md

 - Enables users to provide feedback on response and provide additional context for refined responses (if feedback was negative)

 ## 7. Challenges Faced
 - **Feedback option selection**: After selecting a feedback option (whether yes or no) the radio buttons disappear and the feedback is not recorded in the `feedback_data.json file`.
 To solve the problem, I isolated the collect_feedback() to test radio button selection.
 In isolation, it worked and the selected feedback option was recorded in the json file.
-Still investigating the problem.
+After several investigations, I solved the problem.

 ## 8. Future Enhancements